‘My moment’: Cubs’ Christopher Morel, Brandon Hughes make fairytale debuts

 Hughes was watching from the dugout and starting working his arms with resistance bands.

 “But not thinking I was gonna get called,” he said.
-“Then, the phone rnag, and they say, ‘Hughes.’
+“Then, the phone rang, and they say, ‘Hughes.’
 And it just, whoosh, hit me.”

 He warmed up on the mound — rather than in the bullpen — for the first time ever, keeping in mind his coaches and teammates’ advice to take it slow.
 Then, he picked up the at-bat against Pirates leadoff hitter Josh VanMeter where Norris left it: two balls, no strikes.